Ruta de las Flores tour - The flowery gateway to the colonial towns of El Salvador

 To the South, we find 317 km of beautiful beaches, lapped by the warm waters of the Pacific Ocean, which generate lots of tourist influx from visitors seeking leisure, sports, and recreation.
 In the western part of the country, mountains and significant elevations are present, including the Apaneca-Ilamaepec Mountain range, whose highest point reaches 2,381 meters and where we find six beautiful municipalities which make Ruta de Las Flores.

-the capital of E Salvador’s westernmost departments, is located 100 kms from the Salvadoran capital and 799 mts above sea level.
+the capital of E Salvador’s westernmost departments is located 100 km from the Salvadoran capital and 799 meters above sea level.
 Its name in Nahuat means “City of The House of Oaks ” and among its attractions are the Church of our Lady of the Assumption in the historic city of Alfredo Espino Center for Culture and Arts (Named after the young poet whose poetry alluded customs, facts, and the area’s characteristic nature).

 Concepción de Ataco

-One of the top places to visit in Ruta de Las Flores.
+One of the top places of Ruta de las Flores.

-In the colonial period, Ataco belonged to the administration of Izalco; In June 12, 1824 it became part of the municipality of Sonsonate; in 1832, this population came under the jurisdiction of the Department of Santa Ana.
+In the colonial period, Ataco belonged to the administration of Izalco; On June 12, 1824, it became part of the municipality of Sonsonate; in 1832, this population came under the jurisdiction of the Department of Santa Ana.
 In 1869, it became part of the district and Department of Ahuachapán; and in 1999, it was finally declared a city.

-Traces of human presence linked to the Olmec culture has been found in the area.
+Traces of human presence linked to the Olmec culture have been found in the area.
 Throughout the years, its population has worked on lever looms and also as woodcraft artisans.

 This town has numerous restaurants specialized in gourmet gastronomy and traditional cuisine.
-Here, you’ll also enjoy beautiful viewpoints like: Cielito Lindo, Helvetica and Pio Pietrolcina, from where the city can be observed and appreciated.
+Here, you’ll also enjoy beautiful viewpoints, such as Cielito Lindo, Helvetica and Pio Pietrolcina, from where the city can be observed and appreciated.

 In 1824, during the Republican era, the town became part of the Department of Sonsonate and in 1859 it was annexed to Santa Ana; by this time, Apaneca counted with a music school and had 1,448 inhabitants, according to a municipal report.
 The same document highlighted strong winds from November to March, which forced villagers to rebuild their homes.

-On this area, world class coffee of the highest quality is produced.
+In this area, world-class coffee of the highest quality is produced.
 Here, we also find the sculptures known as the “Gordinflones (chubbies)”.
 Its famous restaurant – hotels, the “Laguna Verde” and “Las Ninfas” are also part of the attractions of this pre-Hispanic city.

-Here you can also experience adventure on buggies, canopy, hiking or you can practice endure, and other extreme sports.
+Here you can also experience adventure on buggies, canopy, hiking or you can practice enduring, and other extreme sports.